LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/spring/spring-tools.md

 Simply include `spring-boot-devtools` dependency in your project file.
 Please refer to the documentation for any special configurations that you may want to change.

-It is best practice to flag the dependency as `optional` in Mave or `compileOnly` in Gradle to prevent transitive inclusion in other dependent modules.
+It is best practice to flag the dependency as `optional` in Maven or `compileOnly` in Gradle to prevent transitive inclusion in other dependent modules.

 # Spring Boot Module - Spring Boot Actuator